Saurabh-Sithkar/Hello/README.md

 - **Chat**: Start a conversation with any user.
 - **Send Images**: Share pictures with your chat contacts.

-## License

-This project is licensed under the MIT License.

 ## Contributing

 Feel free to fork this project and submit pull requests.
 We welcome contributions to improve this app!

 ---

-This README file gives a clear overview of your chat application, including its features, setup instructions, and usage.
+This README file gives a clear overview of my chat application, including its features, setup instructions, and usage.
 You can modify it further to suit your specific needs.